ParanoidUser/yolo/CHANGEME.md

+114 bottles of rum on the wall, 114 bottles of rum!
+You take one down, you pass it around, 113 bottles of rum on the wall.

 113 bottles of rum on the wall, 113 bottles of rum!
 You take one down, you pass it around, 110 bottles of rum on the wall.